jackycn9/To-Do-List/README.md

-To Do List application made with HTML, CSS, Javascript (Express.js, Node.js, jQuery) & MongoDB Project is uploaded to Heroku
+To Do List application made with HTML, CSS, Javascript (Express.js, Node.js, jQuery) & MongoDB<br /><br />
+Project is uploaded to Heroku